 Vaccination rates start slowly, depending on the available vaccine doses, before ramping up as we get towards the end of 2021.
-So we modelled the vaccine queue calculator based on the target vaccination rates in the vaccination rollout plan provided by the Department of Health of South Africa, considering vaccine availability, and the information on the number of single dose vaccines ordered from Johnson & Johnson (JNJ), and the double dose vaccines expected to be delivered as the programame progresses:
+So we modelled the vaccine queue calculator based on the target vaccination rates in the, considering vaccine availability, and the information on the number of single dose vaccines ordered from Johnson & Johnson (JNJ), and the double dose vaccines expected to be delivered as the programame progresses:

 Target vaccination rate =

 Total target population to be vaccinated in 2021 =

 Number of vaccinations needed to meet the target: